 Strawberry Sorbet Recipe Directions

 First, wash and hull the strawberries.
 Then, crush them and rub them through the nylon sieve to remove the seeds.

 Juice the two lemons.
 Add the juice from the two lemons to the crushed and strained strawberries and whisk in the 10 ounces of icing sugar.

 Once the lemon juice, sugar, and strawberries are well mixed, pour the mixture into an ice cream maker and churn it until it is frozen.
 This is the easiest and quickest way, but if you don't have an ice cream maker you aren't out of luck with this recipe!
 Simply pour the mixture into a tray and then scratch the sorbet up into shards when it is almost solid.
 Place the shards back into the freezer and freeze it for an additional hour prior to serving.

 The final texture will be smoother using the ice cream maker to churn until frozen, but both will be delicious!

 Additional Notes on this Strawberry Recipe

 This strawberry sorbet recipe makes a great “anytime” dessert.
 It can serve as an excellent breakfast addition or can even be an sweet treat for lunch.
 Plus, just like most of the other Strawberry Recipes, this one can be easily modified.
 For varied tastes, try adding blueberries, blackberries, or other exotic fruit.
 Experiment and find what works well for you and your unique taste sensibilities!
-For those looking to accent this sweet recipe, feel free to try substituting a small amount of the icing sugar for organic evaporated cane juice crystals, turbinado, sucanat, honey crystals, brown sugar, or even stevia to give unique and varied accents to this quick strawberry recipe.
+For those conscious about the amount of refined table sugar they consume, feel free to try organic evaporated cane juice crystals, turbinado, sucanat, honey crystals, brown sugar, or even stevia to give unique and varied accents to this quick strawberry recipe.